xinshuoweng/AB3DMOT/README.md

 <b>3D Multi-Object Tracking: A Baseline and New Evaluation Metrics (IROS 2020, ECCVW 2020)</b>

 This repository contains the official python implementation for our full paper at IROS 2020 "[3D Multi-Object Tracking: A Baseline and New Evaluation Metrics](http://www.xinshuoweng.com/papers/AB3DMOT/camera_ready.pdf)" and short paper "[AB3DMOT: A Baseline for 3D Multi-Object Tracking and New Evaluation Metrics](http://www.xinshuoweng.com/papers/AB3DMOT_eccvw/camera_ready.pdf)" at ECCVW 2020.
-Our project website is [here](http://www.xinshuoweng.com/projects/AB3DMOT/).
-If you find this code useful, please cite our papers:
+Our project website and video demos are [here](http://www.xinshuoweng.com/projects/AB3DMOT/).
+If you find our paper or code useful, please cite our papers:

 ```
 @article{Weng2020_AB3DMOT,